apleaf/Lab3ECE382/README.md

 ![alt text](http://i57.tinypic.com/10fqjjr.jpg)

-Below are photos zoomed on on each call to writeNokiaByte
+Below are photos zoomed in on each call to writeNokiaByte

 ###Entire Waveform